divyaparv/patient-hub-demo/README.md

 # Patient-Hub-Demo
-A simple patient hub application to perform CRUD operations on patient data.
+A containerized patient hub application to perform CRUD operations on patient data.

 # Requirements
 - Java 17